More cases of covid-19 in Taranaki

 Testing and RATs collection is available at Stratford War Memorial Monday to Friday from 10am to 2pm.

 A total of 580 vaccinations were administered in Taranaki yesterday.
-69 per cent of the eligible population have received their booster vaccine, and 43 per cent of tamariki have received their first dose.
+69 per cent of the eligible population has received the booster vaccine, and 43 per cent of tamariki have received their first dose.